RodZill4/material-maker/material_maker/doc/node_noise_voronoi_triangle.rst

 * *Stretch X* and *Stretch Y* are applied to the distance functions.

-* *Randomness* defines the position of cell centers.
+* *Randomness* defines the location of the feature points.

 Example images
 ++++++++++++++